ligolang/ligo/gitlab-pages/docs/syntax/modules.md

 :::

-Namespaces have some similarities with records because they can both contain multiple definitions.
+Namespaces have some similarities with objects because they can both contain multiple definitions.
-However, there are significant differences between records and namespaces:
+However, there are significant differences between objects and namespaces:

-- Records are expressions and therefore can be used as values, and namespaces are not expressions and can't be used as values.
+- Objects are expressions and therefore can be used as values, and namespaces are not expressions and can't be used as values.
 For example, you can pass a record as an argument to a function, but you cannot pass a namespace in this way except in specific circumstances, such using the `contract_of` function to create a contract from a namespace to use in [Testing](../testing).

-- Records cannot package type and value definitions together like namespaces can.
+- Objects cannot package type and value definitions together like namespaces can.

-Which construct you use depends on your design and strategy: namespaces behave like libraries and records behave like individual units of computation.
+Which construct you use depends on your design and strategy: namespaces behave like libraries and objects behave like individual units of computation.

 ## Creating namespaces